Hebron: British Mandate period

-Jordanian period
+Jordanian occupation

 At the beginning of the 1948 Arab–Israeli War, Egypt took control of Hebron.
 Between May and October, Egypt and Jordan tussled for dominance in Hebron and its environs.
 Both countries appointed military governors in the town, hoping to gain recognition from Hebron officials.
 The Egyptians managed to persuade the pro-Jordanian mayor to support their rule, at least superficially, but local opinion turned against them when they imposed taxes.
 Villagers surrounding Hebron resisted and skirmishes broke out in which some were killed.
-By late 1948, part of the Egyptian forces from Bethlehem to Hebron had been cut off from their lines of supply and Glubb Pasha sent 350 Arab Legionnaires and an armoured car unit to Hebron to reinforce them there.
+By late 1948, part of the Egyptian forces from Bethlehem to Hebron had been cut off from their lines of supply and Glubb Pasha sent 350 Arab Legionnaires and an armored car unit to Hebron to reinforce them there.
 When the Armistice was signed, the city thus fell under Jordanian military control.
 The armistice agreement between Israel with Jordan intended to allow Israeli Jewish pilgrims to visit Hebron, but, as Jews of all nationalities were forbidden by Jordan into the country, this did not occur.

-In December 1948, the Jericho Conference was convened to decide the future of the West Bank which was held by Jordan.
-Hebron notables, headed by mayor Muhamad 'Ali al-Ja'bari, voted in favour of becoming part of Jordan and to recognise Abdullah I of Jordan as their king.
+In December 1948, the Jericho Conference, held by Jordan, was convened to decide the future of the West Bank.
+Hebron notables, headed by mayor Muhamad 'Ali al-Ja'bari, voted in favor of becoming part of Jordan and to recognize Abdullah I of Jordan as their king.
 The subsequent unilateral annexation benefited the Arabs of Hebron, who during the 1950s, played a significant role in the economic development of Jordan.

 Although a significant number of people relocated to Jerusalem from Hebron during the Jordanian period, Hebron itself saw a considerable increase in population with 35,000 settling in the town.
 During this period, signs of the previous Jewish presence in Hebron were removed.